There are a large number of

 - @center{length;string}

-that any of these functions can also be used with an empty second argument as a
+Note that any of these functions can also be used with an empty second

-can be done using any arbitrary string instead of spaces.
-Here the first
+padding can be done using any arbitrary string instead of spaces.
+Here

-argument is the string representing an empty field, and the second argument will
+the first argument is the string representing an empty field, and the

 - @fill-left{background;value}

-- Left-justify the value on top of the background string.
-For example,
+Left-justify the value on top of the background string.

 - @fill-right{background;value}

-- Right-justify the value on top of the background string.
-For example,
+Right-justify the value on top of the background string.

 - @fill-center{background;value}

-- Center the value on top of the background string.
-For example,
+Center the value on top of the background string.

 - @tab{number}

-- The return value consists of however many space characters it takes to
+The return value consists of however many space characters it

 - @wrap{string}

-is longer than the remaining space on the current line, the return value
+the remaining space on the current line, the return value consists of a

-consists of a newline character followed by an optional indentation string
+newline character followed by an optional indentation string followed by

-whitespace removed.
-By default, the lines are up to 80 characters long and the
+By default, the lines are up to 80 characters long

 rule preserves blank lines as paragraph separators, and the third rule